Types of Construction Defects

 Such as failure due to poor quality workmanship, which can result in a range of damages.
 Improper plumbing work causing leaks that might promote mold growth or damage electrical wires in a wall is an example.

 Such as failure of the owner to use or maintain the structure or system properly.
-Not maintaining an exterior sealant may cause it to break down and let water in is one example.
-Keeping the temperature on an HVAC system too low through the winter, causing pipes to freeze is another.
+Not maintaining an exterior sealant, which may cause it to break down and let water in, is one example.
+Keeping the temperature on an HVAC system too low through the winter, causing pipes to freeze, is another.

 Being prepared to defend yourself against a construction defect claim is a good business strategy.
-Document every step in the construction process to build a solid record that can be used in the defense of a claim.
-Pay attention to current laws and code requirements in the regions where you work.
+Document every step in the construction process to build a solid record that can be used in court.
+Pay attention to current laws and requirements in the regions where you work.
 Work closely with your insurance and legal advisors to help prevent and mitigate your construction defect liability.

 More Prepare & Prevent